tutors-sdk/setu-compsci-catalogue/unit-1-programmes/topic-03-WD_KCOMC_D/unit-2/talk-02-talk-02-Computer_Systems_2/talk-02-Computer_Systems_2.md

 ---
 icon:
-  type: carbon:bare-metal-server
+  type: fa:desktop
-  color: 9C27B0
+  color: 398126
 ---

-Computer Systems 2

 This module follows on from Computer Systems 1 and focuses mostly on operating systems.
-Topics cover ...
+Topics covered include core operating system functions such as ...